-Not violates an existing registered brand name
+Does not violate an existing registered brand name

-The last point seems trivial, but includes many aspects and in many cases goes beyond just protection of a name.
-For instance, brand owners even try to cover the legal rights for some slogans.
-Nestlé for example tried to protect the rights for their brand KitKat (‘Have a Break’) (Fahy & Jobber 2012).
+The last point seems trivial, but includes many aspects and in many cases goes beyond just the protection of a name.
+For instance, brand owners even try to cover their legal rights regarding some slogans.
+Nestlé, for example, tried to protect the rights for their brand KitKat (“Have a Break”) (Fahy & Jobber 2012).

 Self-Check Questions